-Royal Palace, Madrid
+Royal Palace of Madrid

-The largest royal palace in Western Europe is a great example of baroque architecture and, unlike other European palaces, is not protected by a huge gate; you can walk right up to it.
+The largest royal palace in Western Europe is a great example of Baroque architecture and, unlike other European palaces, is not protected by a huge gate; you can walk right up to it.
 Nowadays, it is only used by the royal family for state occasions (they live in the more modest Zarzuela Palace on the outskirts of Madrid), but it is open to the public.

-‘The shell’, named for its shape, is one of Spain’s most beautiful beaches.
+The shell, named for its shape, is one of Spain’s most beautiful beaches.
 The picturesque cove looks out towards Mount Urgull, where the bay meets the Bay of Biscay.

 This feat of Roman engineering looms large over the city of Segovia, also home to the magical Alcázar, which started life as Moorish fort in the 12th century.
 Its turrets and hilltop location could be straight out of Disneyland.

-Santiago de Compostela Cathedral
+Cathedral of Santiago de Compostela

-The end point for the thousands of pilgrims who embark on the gruelling Camino de Santiago each year, Santiago’s cathedral is said to hold the remains of St James.
+The end point for the thousands of pilgrims who embark on the Camino de Santiago each year, Santiago’s cathedral is said to hold the remains of St James.
 Expect jubilant scenes in the square in front of the cathedral, as walkers take the very last few steps of their long journey.

 The highest point in Spain, this volcano in the Canary Islands is part of an other-worldly landscape more akin to Mars than Spain.
 Part of the Teide National Park, the whole area is beautiful and ideal for hiking.

 Toledo’s Old Town has a rich history of coexistence between Christians, Jews and Muslims, leaving a rich cultural and monumental heritage.
 Sitting high on a hill above the Tagus River, the city is a stunning sight.
-Its winding, narrow alleyways, Jewish quarter, gothic cathedral and Moorish architectural influences are fascinating to explore.
+Its winding, narrow alleyways, Jewish quarter, Gothic cathedral and Moorish architectural influences are fascinating to explore.

-Whether its laid-back Menorca, family-friendly Mallorca or hedonistic Ibiza, Spain’s Balearic Islands are a popular holiday destination for all ages.
+Whether it’s laid-back Menorca, family-friendly Mallorca or hedonistic Ibiza, Spain’s Balearic Islands are a popular holiday destination for all ages.
 From partying the night away in Ibiza’s clubs to cycling around Mallorca and lazing on the islands’ incredible beaches, however you prefer to spend your holidays, the Balearics are the perfect location.

 The old quarter of this Andalusian town is separated from the rest of the town by a huge gorge, spanned by a bridge that is one of Spain’s most-photographed structures.